caschotch/100-days-of-code/log.md

 **Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
 Canvas is still new for me, but I managed to figure out some basic functionality.

 **Link to work:** [Calculator App](http://www.example.com) -->

+### Day 13: June 14, 2017

+**Skipped one day**
+_Yes I skipped a day, this is due to my finishing the Bloc.io curriculum and wanted to take a day off._

+**Today's Progress**

+After taking 1 day off spent 2 hours doing algorithms which was actually needed.
+Completed the FCC Intermediate Algorithm Scripting portion.

+### Day 12: June 12, 2017

+**Today's Progress**

+Break from FCC Algorithms, getting acquainted with Mocha for testing.

 ### Day 11: June 11, 2017

 **Today's Progress**

 Not much to repost as I have just continued with FCC Algorithms.

 ### Day 10: June 10, 2017